Andlie94/ca_Tailwind/README.md

 This project is a Course Assignment (CA) for a framework course at Noroff.
 The main objective is to learn how to install and use a CSS framework effectively.
 We were given the choice between Tailwind, Bootstrap, or SASS.
 For this project, only Tailwind CSS has been used.

+## Improvment
+The favicon has been moved to the assets folder to improve project structure and organization.
+Form validation has been added to the form located in form/index.html to enhance user experience and prevent invalid submissions.
+Additionally, the page title in index.html has been updated to better reflect the purpose of the application.

 ## Installation
 1. Clone the repository:
 ```bash